 In this banana bread, I used olive oil instead of butter.
-I did this, not to make it any healthier for us, (though it does that), but because I just love what it brings to the recipe, especially the extra crispy top!
+I did this, not to make it any healthier, (though it does that), but because I just love what it brings to the recipe, especially the extra crispy top!

-Call this spiced Olive Oil Chocolate Chip Banana Bread what you will, but I’m having it for dessert.
+Call this spiced Olive Oil Chocolate Chip Banana Bread what you will, but I’m having it for dessert — for breakfast.